HA monitoring setup in Kubernetes via VictoriaMetrics Cluster #

 vmcluster-victoria-metrics-cluster-vmstorage-2 1/1 Running 0 99s

-3. Install vmagent from the Helm chart#
+3. Install vmagent from the Helm chart #

 To scrape metrics from Kubernetes with a VictoriaMetrics Cluster we will need to install vmagent with some additional configurations.
 To do so, please run the following command:

-helm install vmagent vm/victoria-metrics-agent -f https://docs.victoriametrics.com/guides/guide-vmcluster-vmagent-values.yaml
+helm install vmagent vm/victoria-metrics-agent -f https://docs.victoriametrics.com/guides/examples/guide-vmcluster-vmagent-values.yaml

 Here is full file content guide-vmcluster-vmagent-values.yaml